Innovation Funding Incentives in South Korea

 Impact: These programs aim to attract global talent, accelerate startup growth, and integrate innovative startups into Korea’s industrial fabric, making it a leading innovation hub in Asia.

-Special Research and Development Zones/Enterprise Cities: Companies establishing operations in these zones can benefit from significant corporate tax reductions or exemptions for several years (e.g., 100% exemption for 3 years, followed by 50% reduction for 2 years).
+• Special Economic Zones/Research Zones: Companies establishing operations in designated Special Research and Development Zones or Enterprise Cities can benefit from significant corporate tax reductions or exemptions for several years (e.g., 100% exemption for 3 years, followed by 50% reduction for 2 years).

 5 | Venture Capital Landscape